 Description: Sets motor software limits when running in Continuous ("C+" or "C-" command) mode.
+NOTE: On newer boards (ARM) this command can be used for C, R and M commands.

 The positions are positive values only that allow the user to set lower and upper motion limits.
 The Simple Step Controller Board calculates the deceleration values that are currently set, and starts deceleration of the motor automatically so that the motor stops at the current set point.
 The deceleration point is re-calculated every time the 'E' command is issued while the motor is moving.